Skip to main content

 The principles

-· Allow bees to make their own comb using their own unpolluted wax with cell sizes of their own choosing and to raise as many drones as they wish
+• Allow bees to make their own comb using their own unpolluted wax with cell sizes of their own choosing.

-· Avoid using pesticide treatments and medications.
-Chemicals, damage bees, kill beneficial microorganisms and disrupt the chemical balance in the nest.
-Their continued use will result in more virulent pathogens and will also delay the honeybee’s adaptation and resistance to those pathogens and pests.
+• Avoid using pesticide treatments and medications as chemicals, damage bees, kill beneficial microorganisms and disrupt the chemical balance in the nest.

 We aim to:

-· Work with local native or near-native bees, which have survived natural selection and adapted to local weather and forage.
-These bees will have good potential to adapt resistance to pathogens and pests.
-Wild honeybees will already have developed resistance to varroa.
+• Work with local native or near-native bees, which have survived natural selection and adapted to local weather and forage as they will have good potential to adapt resistance to pathogens and pests.

-· We seek to educate beekeepers about the needs of the Bee.
-The study of wild bee colonies, regular observation at the hive entrance, as well as talking to experienced beekeepers, will enable one to learn and understand different behaviour and recognize the health and development of the colony.
+• Seek to inform and educate beekeepers about the needs of the bee with less intervention, regular observation at the hive entrance, as well as talking to experienced beekeepers, will enable one to learn and understand different behaviour and recognize the health and development of the colony.

 Who are we?